SquareBracketAssociates/Booklet-Graphics/Chapters/toplo/widget_creation.md

 ### Widget appearance

-Widget on the bare form, is like a ghost.
+Widgets on the bare form is like a ghost.
 It doesn't have any visual appearance.
-The keep maximum flexibility, Toplo introduces the concept of **skin**, which defines how to dress your widget.
+To keep maximum flexibility, Toplo introduces the concept of **skin** which defines how to dress your widget.

 You'll have to overwrite two methods to define your skins: